CanonicalLtd/maas-docs/en/nodes-add.md

     The underlying machine will still need to be configured to boot over the network in order to be commissioned.
 MAAS will not do this for you.

+### BMC enlistment

+#### 2.4

+Note that in MAAS versions prior to 2.5, you are required to provide the MAC address of the PXE interface when adding a new machine manually.

+#### 2.5+

+Beginning with MAAS 2.5:

+##### IPMI machines

+For IPMI machines, you only need to provide IPMI credentials.
+MAAS automatically discovers the machine and runs enlistment configuration by matching the BMC address.

+##### Non-IPMI machines

+For non-IPMI machines, you must specify a non-PXE MAC address.
+MAAS automatically discovers the machine and runs enlistment configuration by matching the non-PXE MAC address.

 ## Add nodes via a chassis